intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * Internet communications are not made for the applications, they are ultimately made on behalf of users.
 Information relating to the users is something that both networks and applications should be careful with, and not be shared without the user's consent.
+This is not always easy, as the interests of the user and (for instance) application developer may not always be inline; some applications may wish to collect more information about the user than the user would like.

 ## Minimum Information